 - Why your child has no friends

 - How to help a child with no friends

 - Answers to frequently asked questions

 5 Reasons Why Your Child Has No Friends

-An introvert is someone who is reserved and someone who thinks more without speaking a lot.
+An introvert is reserved and someone who thinks more without speaking a lot.

 Sometimes this can be seen as ignorance and may be the reason why your child doesn’t have any friends.

-Introverts like to make friends with an extrovert (someone who is enthusiastic and talkative) because it allows the introvert to operate more in the background whilst someone else takes the stage.
+Introverts like to make friends with an extrovert (someone who is enthusiastic and talkative) because it allows the introvert to operate more in the background while someone else takes the stage.

-This is very similar to being an introvert and is actually one of the many personality traits of an introvert.
+This is very similar to being an introvert and is one of the many personality traits of an introvert.

-If your child is shy, it could be the reason why they do not have any friends.
+If your child is shy, it could be why they do not have any friends.
 Shy folks usually wait until they are approached before having a conversation.
 Human interaction is rarely initiated by someone shy.

 Fear Of Rejection

-Your child may fear rejection that is stopping them from approaching people to get to know them better.
+Your child may fear rejection that stops them from approaching people to get to know them better.

 If your child fears rejection, then they may be too fearful of approach others to make friends.

-There are some things that you can do to help your child overcome their fear of rejection.
+You can do some things to help your child overcome their fear of rejection.

 Some people can be very sensitive.
-That means they regularly fall out of friendship with people who have upset them in some way.
+That means they regularly fall out of friendship with people who have upset them somehow.

 Unfortunately, that means that others do not enter into friendship with them because they are easily offended.

 Having a sensitive friend is a lot of hard work.
 Not only does it take a lot of energy to communicate without causing upset, but making up with them is up to you too.
 It takes up a lot of mental capacity.

-Some people think that it is better to avoid sensitive folks for the reasons above.
+Some people think it is better to avoid sensitive folks for the reasons above.

 Health Issue – Personality Disorder